 These numbers, capped off by the fact that 22% of the world’s population uses Facebook, makes it the perfect social media channel for brands, advertisers, and marketers to expand their customer base and deepen connections with the existing one.

-In 2019, Facebook is going to implement changes to give priority to the agenda it decided upon in 2018- rank up posts that provide users with more meaningful social interactions.
+In 2019, Facebook has already implemented changes to give priority to the agenda it decided upon in previous years- rank up posts that provide users with more meaningful social interactions.
+2020 builds up on where 2019 left off.
 In view of the same, you can expect the following changes in your Facebook experience:

 More posts from friends and family in your feed

 The first and most natural pitstops for meaningful social interactions online are, of course, the posts from your friends and families.
 Because of already-established connections, you are more likely to comment with a witty one-liner or react with hearts as your eyes.

 For marketers, brands, and advertisers, this is not joyful news since public content- posted by businesses, brands, and the media- will appear much later in the feed.
 And for this type of content to even rank up, it should score in Facebook’s area of focus- meaningful interaction.
 You can choose to view this organic/ unpaid content high up on the feed through the ‘Se First’ option in the News Preferenced tab.
 Paid posts and ads will remain unaffected.

 Let’s dive deeper into what meaningful interaction means exactly so you can curate profiles, pages, posts that naturally inspire these.